-When faced with the gravity of tonight’s game, the Spartans went all in, and even after a slow start by the No. 4 ranked Ohio State Buckeyes – 16 total offensive yards in the first – the Buckeye offensive came alive in the second, helping wrap up a homecoming night 34-10 victory for OSU.
+The Spartans went all in, and even after a slow offensive start for Ohio State – 16 total offensive yards in the first quarter – the Buckeye offense came alive in the second, helping wrap up a homecoming night 34-10 victory for OSU.

 “Motivation, that’s all it is,” said Darrell Stewart.
 “We shot ourselves in the foot.”